Resonance interaction energy between two entangled atoms in a photonic bandgap environment: The resonance interaction in a photonic bandgap environment

 where $g$ ($e$) indicates the ground (excited) state of the atom, and $0_{\bk j}$ is the photon vacuum.
 The two states \eqref{state} are degenerate and perturbation theory for degenerate states should be used.
-However, from second-order energy corrections for degenerate states \cite{Schiff68}, it is possible to see that the symmetric and antisymmetric subspaces do not mix each other, provided the dipole matrix elements of the two atoms are equal and the photon dispersion relation is symmetric for $\bk$ and $-\bk$.
-If these conditions are verified, the degenerate symmetric and antisymmetric states can be then treated separately and the second-order energy shift is given by non-degenerate perturbation theory in each subspace.
-These conditions are verified in our case, because of our dispersion relation and ${\bf p}_A^{ge}={\bf p}_B^{ge}$, where ${\bf p}_{A,B}^{ge}$ are the matrix elements of ${\bf p}_{A,B}$ between states $g$ and $e$.
+However, from second-order energy corrections for degenerate states \cite{Schiff68}, it is possible to see that the symmetric and antisymmetric subspaces do not mix with each other, provided the dipole matrix elements of the two atoms are equal and the photon dispersion relation is symmetric for $\bk$ and $-\bk$.
+If these conditions are met, the degenerate symmetric and antisymmetric states can then be treated separately and the second-order energy shift is given by non-degenerate perturbation theory in each subspace.
+These conditions are hold in our case, due to our dispersion relation and because ${\bf p}_A^{ge}={\bf p}_B^{ge}$, where ${\bf p}_{A,B}^{ge}$ are the matrix elements of ${\bf p}_{A,B}$ between states $g$ and $e$.

 The second-order energy shift is then given by